Enjoy life changing vision in 15 minutes!

 It can be combined with collagen cross-linking if you have keratoconus

 A slight pressure feeling may be noticed during the procedure but no pain.
-Your eyes will be gritty and sensitive to light for the first three to four days, slightly more so than following LASIK or SMILE.
+Your eyes will be slightly gritty and sensitive to light for the first day or two.

 Permanent serious loss of vision following laser vision correction is extremely rare, as the procedure is not carried out inside the eye but on the outside.